-AGS240 Plant Biology (4) (Also fulfills Core Requirement) Select another AGEC course with a laboratory component.
+AGS240 Plant Biology (4) Select another AGEC course with a laboratory component.

 MAT141 College Mathematics, Standard (4) or higher (Consult an Agriculture Faculty Advisor for guidance on the mathematics requirement)

 Based on your major, review the specific AA Degree requirements in the CAC catalog, consult an academic advisor, and see the Transfer Guides at aztransfer.com/college/.